JoachimGoedhart/Notebooks_Image_analysis/README.md

 ## Python environment

-The 'image_env.yml' file can be used to setup the right python environment. use:
+The 'image_env.yml' file can be used to setup the right python environment.
+In the terminal use:

-conda env create -f image_env.yml
+`conda env create -f image_env.yml`

 To activate the environment:

-conda activate image_env
+`conda activate image_env`

 To list the packages that are in the environment:

-conda list --name image_env
+`conda list --name image_env`

 #### Issues/feedback
 In case of feedback or questions you can: